carconper/sec-filer/README.md

 # sec-filer
-Retieve a Company's filings from SEC
+Retrieve a Company's filings from SEC

 ## Introduction